sahanaharshini/PSK/README.md

 # Results
 ```
-TThus ,the modulation and demodulation of PSK and QPSK has been executed and verified.
+Thus ,the modulation and demodulation of PSK and QPSK has been executed and verified.
 ```